 There are so many stops and attractions along the Icefield’s Parkway between Jasper and Banff.
 Find out below why Wilcox Pass should also be on your list of things to do while making this drive through the Canadian Rockies.

 Did you know that the Icefields Parkway is one of the most beautiful highways on earth?
 That’s a pretty grand claim to make for a little highway winding through some mountains in the wilderness of Canada.
 And yet, while I haven’t driven on every highway on earth, I’m pretty comfortable agreeing with this statement!

-The Icefields Parkway brings you into the heart of the Canadian Rockies connecting the towns of Banff and Jasper.
+The Icefields Parkway brings you into the heart of the Canadian Rockies connecting the National Parks of Banff and Jasper.
 Along the Parkway you’ll find frigid turquoise waters, woolly mountain goats, never-ending jagged peaks, and of course, ice!

 What makes this drive so spectacular are the views you get from right inside your vehicle.
 But, here’s a secret: if you park your car and take a walk, the views get exponentially better!

 While there’s lots of amazing hikes along the Parkway, the one I’d like to recommend is near the Icefields Center and gives you a bird’s eye perspective of the Athabasca Glacier.